Skip to content

 15. Hazlehead — £18–£28

-Two parkland courses (No. 1 and No. 2) on the western edge of the city.
+Sport Aberdeen's inland muni complex on the western edge of the city: two 18-hole courses (the MacKenzie Championship and the Pines) plus a 9-hole.
 Mature, walkable, in decent nick.
 The kind of muni every city should have.

 Highlands & the North